ezEngine/docs/docs/runtime/world/game-objects.md

 *Static* game objects are objects that are considered to never move. *Dynamic* objects, however, can move around the scene arbitrarily.
 Internally the engine separates these two types of objects into different memory regions.
 The object transform for dynamic objects is updated *every frame*.
 That means from a performance perspective it makes no difference whether a dynamic object was moved in a frame or not.
 The transforms for static objects, however, are only updated when it is needed (after creation).
 If you try to move a static object, you will see warnings in the [log](../../debugging/logging.md) in development builds, and the object will not move.

 When you build a scene in the editor, you generally don't need to worry about this.
-Each [component type (TODO)](components.md) is flagged to either be *dynamic* (meaning it may modify its owner's position) or static.
+Each [component type](components.md) is flagged to either be *dynamic* (meaning it may modify its owner's position) or static.
 From the attached components, the editor will automatically detect whether a game object must be created as static or dynamic.

 However, in some cases you may know that an object will end up having dynamic components later.
 So to prevent a costly switch from static to dynamic, you can force a game object to be dynamic, by selecting this mode from the properties.